Skip Navigation

 Annotation: This policy brief examines the issue of emergency rooms being used as a primary source of oral health care for children from families with low incomes, who access such care only when oral problems have become severe.
 The policy brief states that emergency rooms typically are not equipped to provide complete or cost-effective oral health care, and that Medicaid and the State Children's Health Insurance Program (CHIP) offer opportunities to reach children from families with low incomes by providing accessible, cost-effective, preventive oral health care.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Access to health care, Dental care, Medicaid, Oral health, Public policy, Tooth diseases
+Keywords: Access to health care, Medicaid, Oral health, Oral health care, Public policy, Tooth diseases